 Certain states require a specific number of (CEUs) and a small fee in order to renew your license, so be aware of this.

 Top travel nursing staffing agencies will provide you with any information you may need concerning licensing in any state before you begin your assignment.
+Contact Us and speak directly with our recruiters to get started on your travel nurse career.

 [clickToTweet tweet=”Continuing education is an important part of being eligible for #travelnurse assignments.” quote=”Continuing education is an important part of being eligible for travel nursing assignments.”]